sliao7/shasha-liao-blog/my_blog/posts/future_post_ideas.md

-- how to manage your finance in Python?
+- how do you manage your finances in Python?
-- how to print out the structure of a directory?
+- How do I print out the structure of a directory?
-- Movies I watched
 - What am I an expert in?
+- Are you old?
+-